 Installation

 Install Selfhost Podcasting like any other WordPress plugin.
-After activation, a Selfhost Podcasting menu appears in the WordPress admin sidebar.
+After activation, the Selfhost Podcasting menu appears in the WordPress admin.

 Before installing